 St. Charles County Man Who Obtained Child Pornography with a Hidden Camera Sentenced to 17 Years in Prison

-The FBI, St. Charles County Police Department, St. Louis County Police Department and Jefferson County Sheriff’s Department investigated this case.
-Assistant U.S. Attorneys Jillian Anderson and Nathan Chapman are prosecuting the case.
+The case was investigated by the St. Charles County Cybercrime Task Force, the St. Charles County Police Department and the FBI.
+Assistant U.S. Attorneys Jillian Anderson and Nathan Chapman prosecuted the case.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
 Led by U.S. Attorneys’ Offices and the Department of Justice Criminal Division's Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.justice.gov/psc.